PhylumChordata/UEFI-Tuts/README.md

 	* Writing Raw Sectors to Drive
     * Print String Part 2
     * PCI
-    * Transfer to test Kernel and Exit Boot Services
 	* Get File Info
 	* Format and Partition drive with the EFI Environment
 	* Operating System Installation with just the EFI Environment